-For Halloween there are lots of funny recipes that look scary.
-Here I would like to present you a very simple and quick dessert with a couple of Biscuits, marshmallows and vanilla ice cream can be made and looks like vampire fangs.
-A nice ending for every Halloween menu.
+For Halloween, there are lots of fun recipes that look spooky.
+Here I would like to share with you a very simple and quick dessert with a couple of Biscuits, marshmallows and vanilla ice cream can be made and reminds vampire teeth.
+A nice finishing touch to any Halloween menu.

 Either you do your Vanilla ice cream according to my recipe yourself or you buy vanilla ice cream in the supermarket.
 If you have a reduced sugar variant for vanilla ice cream then I have now also developed a great recipe for it.
 How you recognize good vanilla ice cream, you can read in my Articles about vanilla read up.

-For all variants it is recommended to use the Vanilla ice cream in the freezer first a little firmer (preferably overnight) so that the ice cream does not melt on the cookie.
-If you want you can add the food colouring before the freezing process.
+For all variants it is recommended to use the Vanilla ice cream in the freezer first a little firmer (preferably overnight), so that the ice cream does not melt on the cookie.
+If you want you can add the food coloring already before the freezing process.

 For 6 vampire bites for 2-3 people you need the following ingredients:

 - 12 round cookies of your choice (eg. Dark Chocolate Cookies*)